DPZero: Private Fine-Tuning of Language Models without Backpropagation: DP-GD with Zeroth-Order Gradients Suffers in High Dimensions

-Similar assumptions have been employed to successfully relax the dimension-dependence in zeroth-order optimization in the limit $\lambda\to 0$ \citep{malladi2023fine} and also for DP first-order optimization when the objective is smooth and convex \citep{ma2022dimension}.
-A basic understanding of why the assumption works can be found in $(iii)$ and $(iv)$ of Lemma \ref{lm:sphere} in the appendix: the $d$-dependence in both the squared norm of zeroth-order gradient, $\bE[\norm{(1/n)\sum_{i=1}^n g_\lambda(x_t;\xi_i)}^2]$, and the DP noise, $\bE[\norm{z_t}^2]$, can be refined to a dependence on $\tr(H)$.
-However, even equipped with Assumption \ref{asp:rank}, the DP-GD with zeroth-order gradients (Algorithm \ref{algo:d-dependent}) still suffers from a dependence in the dimension $d$, as presented in the theorem below, with a proof shown in Appendix \ref{app:d-dependent}.
-This recovers Theorem~\ref{thm:d-dependent} in the worst-case when $r=d$, and with smaller effective rank, $r$, achieves an improved error on the squared gradient norm.
+Similar assumptions have been made to relax the dimension dependence in zeroth-order optimization in the limit $\lambda\to 0$ \citep{malladi2023fine} and also for DP first-order optimization when the objective is smooth and convex \citep{ma2022dimension}.
+However, even under Assumption \ref{asp:rank}, DPGD-0th (Algorithm \ref{algo:d-dependent}) still suffers from a linear dependence in $d$ in its error rate, as presented below.
+A proof is provided in Appendix \ref{app:d-dependent}.